 If a dental emergency occurs when your dental office is closed for the day and you cannot manage pain with over-the-counter medication or your dental problem is accompanied by a fever, nausea, or vomiting, then, yes, go to the nearest emergency room.

 Schedule Your Consultation Today!

-Dental365 has offices that are open nights and weekends and several offices that are open 7 days a week in the New York Metropolitan and Connecticut area.
+Dental365 has offices that are open nights and weekends and several offices that are open 7 days a week in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island.
 We provide emergency dental care by accepting walk-ins and same-day visits as needed to address unexpected dental problems.
 To schedule a visit at a location near you, call 844.365.DENTAL.